 How to File a Civil Lawsuit in Florida

-As with most other states, filing a Civil Complaint is the first step to beginning a civil lawsuit in Florida.
+As with most other states, filing a complaint is the first step to beginning a lawsuit in Florida.
 This is the document in which you lay out the allegations against the defendant and allege how you have been harmed.
 Keep in mind that you do not need to try and prove your allegations in the complaint.
 You are only alleging what happened.
 Of course, to ultimately prevail at trial, you will definitely need to offer evidence that supports the claims you initially make in your complaint.

 - Breach of Contract